TheGiraffe3/Jibauni/README.md

 This plugin readds the Sheragi, and also adds a robotic faction called the Diba and a species named the Jibauni.
 I am currently focusing on the Jibauni most, so the Sheragi and Diba are quite lacking in many respects.
 The Jibauni use human ship sprites, which I am hoping will change soon (see Contributing).
+You can find my fork of Endless Sky with the Jibauni integrated [here](https://github.com/TheGiraffe3/endless-sky/tree/Jibauni).

 ## Jibauni